htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 HTCondor can work well with a network file server.
-The recommended approach to having jobs access files on network shares is to configure jobs to run using the security context of the submitting user (see section `8.2.4 <#x76-5770008.2.4>`__).
+The recommended approach to having jobs access files on network shares is to configure jobs to run using the security context of the submitting user (see :ref:`platform-specific/microsoft-windows:executing jobs as the submitting user`).
 If this is done, the job will be able to access resources on the network in the same way as the user can when logged in interactively.

 In some environments, running jobs as their submitting users is not a feasible option.
 This section outlines some possible alternatives.
 The